DeGirum/dg_gstreamer_plugin/README.md

 # dg_gstreamer_plugin
 This is the repository for the DeGirum GStreamer Plugin.
-Compatible with NVIDIA DeepStream pipelines, it is capable of running AI inferences using DeGirum Orca&trade; AI hardware accelerator on upstream buffers and outputting NVIDIA metadata for use by downstream elements.
+Compatible with NVIDIA DeepStream pipelines, it is capable of running AI inference using DeGirum Orca&trade; AI hardware accelerator on upstream buffers and outputting NVIDIA metadata for use by downstream elements.

 The element takes in a decoded video stream, performs AI inference on each frame, and adds AI inference results as metadata.
 Downstream elements in the pipeline can process this metadata using standard methods from NVIDIA DeepStream's element library, such as displaying results on screen or sending data to a server.

-For more information on NVIDIA's DeepStream SDK and elements to be used in conjunction with this plugin refere to [DeepStream Plugin Guide].
+For more information on NVIDIA's DeepStream SDK and elements to be used in conjunction with this plugin refer to [DeepStream Plugin Guide].

 ## Table of Contents
 - [Example pipelines to show the plugin in action](#example-pipelines-to-show-the-plugin-in-action)